-FIGS. 2a-e present a diagrammatic explosion of the format and constituency of a track sector in accordance with a preferred embodiment of the present invention;
+FIGS. 2a-e present a diagrammatic explosion of the 30 format and constituency of a track sector in accordance with the preferred embodiment of the present invention;

-FIG. 3 provides a block diagram of the microcontroller and system support digital sections of the control 40 system of the present invention;
+FIG. 3 provides a block diagram of microcontroller and the system support digital sections of the control system of the present invention;

-FIG. 4 provides a block diagram of the interface and digital control and data buffering section of the read/-write controller of the present invention;
+FIG. 4 provides a block diagram of the interface and digital control and data buffered section of the read/write controller of the present invention;

-FIG. 5 is a detailed block diagram of the microcon- 45 toller preferred for use in conjunction with the present invention;
+FIG. 5 is a detailed block diagram of the microcontroller

-FIG. 6 is a detailed block diagram of the general system support digital hardware as implemented for a preferred embodiment of the present invention; 50
+FIG. 6 is a detailed block diagram of the general system support digital hardware as implemented for a preferred embodiment of the present invention;